nakhli/rack-defense/README.md

 ### Temporarily suspend access to suspicious IPs

-When an IP is exceeding the permitted request rate, it is not only throttled but banned for a given period of time:
+In this example, when an IP is exceeding the permitted request rate, we would like to ban this IP for a given period of time:

 ```ruby
 Rack::Defense.setup do |config|